jakubdolejsi/vigenere_cipher_cracker/README.md

 ### Example run

 The following code show example of running this script.
 The parameter <i>key</i> is set to 20, so it will assume that the key is no longer than 20 characters.
-The parameter <i>letters</i> is set to 5, so on each character position in key, the algorithm will try to test only five most frequent letters.
-The last parameter <i>file</i> is not set, so it is used the default file, which is <i>encrypted.txt</i>.
+The parameter <i>letters</i> is set to 5, so at each character position in the key, the algorithm will attempt to test only the five most common letters.
+The <i>sequences</i> parameter is set to 3, so it will try to find repeating sequences with length of 3 (AAA, AAB, etc.).
+The last parameter <i>file</i> is not set, so it will be used the default file, which is <i>encrypted.txt</i>.

 ```
-python vc_cracker.py --key 20 --letters 5
+python vc_cracker.py --key 20 --letters 5 --sequences 3
 ```

 ### Example output